No man is an Iland, intire of itselfe; every man

 At the outset, Duduzane Zuma asked the UK firm to create a “narrative that grabs the attention of the grassroots population, who must identify with it, connect with it and feel united by it”.
 Yet the campaign caused social strife and sent Bell Pottinger into administration.
 And for what cause?
 To chase profit by protecting the Zuptas.

-KPMG South Africa was the auditor of Gupta-linked businesses for 15 years until March 2016, when it ended the relationship as the state capture scandal intensified.
+The auditor of Gupta-linked businesses for 15 years until March 2016, ended the relationship as the state capture scandal intensified.

-Like Bell Pottinger, the KPMG division sought to undermine critics of Zuma and the Guptas.
+Like the UK public relations firm, the company’s audit division sought to undermine critics of Zuma and the Guptas.
 In 2015, it wrote a report for the South African Revenue Service (SARS) falsely accusing the then Finance Minister, Pravin Gordhan, of establishing a spying unit to investigate political leaders and taxpayers when he headed the unit in 2007.
 Gordhan had accused state-owned companies of being corrupt and was ultimately fired by Zuma this year, despite having been found not guilty.

-The website Guptaleaks reveals some significant oversights by the auditor.
-It shows that KPMG’s South African office did not raise the alarm when one of the Gupta’s businesses, Linkway Trading, booked $2.2m spent on attending a wedding as a business expense.
-Four KPMG South Africa partners attended the party, which executive Moses Kgosana described as the “event of a millennium”.
-In response, KPMG has denied that it “was involved in, or condoned, any alleged money laundering activities” connected to Gupta-owned companies, or that it facilitated tax evasion.
+he website Guptaleaks reveals some significant oversights by the company.
+It shows that the company’s office did not raise the alarm when one of the Gupta’s businesses booked $2.2m spent on attending a wedding as a business expense.
+Four of the company’s partners attended the party, which one of the executives described as the “event of a millennium”.
+In response, the company has denied that it “was involved in, or condoned, any alleged money laundering activities” connected to Gupta-owned companies, or that it facilitated tax evasion.

-The company has admitted, however, that its work “fell well short of the quality expected”, and in September eight KPMG South Africa executives – including Partner and Head of Audit Mike Oddy – were dismissed.
-The company stated that there were “certain red flags that came to KPMG South Africa’s attention regarding the integrity and ethics of the Guptas that were not appropriately considered and addressed at that time.
-Had one or more of those red flags been heeded, KPMG South Africa would have stopped working for the Guptas earlier.”
+The company has admitted, however, that its work “fell well short of the quality expected”, and in September eight of the company’s executives – including Partner and Head of Audit– were dismissed.
+The company stated that there were “certain red flags that came to their attention regarding the integrity and ethics of the Guptas that were not appropriately considered and addressed at that time.
+Had one or more of those red flags been heeded, the company would have stopped working for the Guptas earlier.”

 Fallout and next steps for investors

-The world no longer needs to worry about Bell Pottinger and KPMG's South Africa unit has admitted fault – but the story is far from over.
-Advocacy groups have urged clients of KPMG to end contracts with the firm, and companies like insurer Munich Re and asset manager Sygnia have already culled contracts.
+The world no longer needs to worry about the UK public relations firm and the company’s unit has admitted fault – but the story is far from over.
+Advocacy groups have urged clients of the company to end contracts with the firm, and other companies have already culled contracts.

-KPMG is a private company, but many of its clients are not, so investors can indirectly exert pressure for positive change.
-Through existing engagements, we have discussed the implications of the scandal with the boards of 20 companies that use KPMG South Africa as an auditor and understand that the boards of many companies are assessing whether it is a suitable services provider.
+Although the company is a private company, but many of its clients are not.
+This means investors can indirectly exert pressure for positive change.
+Through existing engagements, we have discussed the implications of the scandal with the boards of 20 companies that use the firm as an auditor and understand that the boards of many companies are assessing whether it is a suitable services provider.

 In a scandal-hit country with a leader who has 783 counts of graft, fraud and money laundering against him, everybody – particularly investors – has a role in fighting the extreme selfishness manifesting as excessive greed and corruption at the very top of the establishment.